niuus/Snes9xRX/README.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[2.9.0 - January 07, 2019]
+* Port option to not append "Auto" from vbagx. [libertyernie]
+* Correct the default aspect ratio if the Wii has 16:9 set up.
+[Tantric]

 [2.8.0 - January 06, 2019]
 * Credits crash fix and minor update.
 * Removed ImageFolder from GCSettings because it can always be retrieved